lucky-media/guidelines/pages/team.md

 has already overtaken the teacher.
 It simply shows that we can learn from everyone and we should be humble.

 Our experience has proven to us that help can be misused sometimes.
-That's why we encourage our members not to exceed 30 min/day of helping a fellow colleague.
+We encourage our members not to exceed 30 min/day of helping a fellow colleague.
 That's because they get spoiled, lazy and start asking questions for solutions that can be found on the first Google Search result.
 So, we usually help each other by recommending how specific issues can be solved.
 But, if the issue looks more